tuist/handbook/handbook/people/how-we-work.md

 In this setup, it's important to over-communicate, doing so clearly and concisely, and to include context and expectations to minimize back-and-forth.
 Even though we use [Slack](https://slack.com) as a communication tool, don't expect it to be used synchronously.
 Avoid pings and don't expect people to respond immediately.

-It's also important to feel comfortable having multiple tasks in progress so that you can make progress on something else while waiting for feedback or a response.
+It's also important to feel comfortable having multiple tasks in progress, so that you can make progress on something else while waiting for feedback or a response.

 If a non-important conversation is turning into a long thread, move it out of Slack into [GitHub](https://github.com/tuist). **GitHub is the source of truth where important conversations and decisions should be captured** for future reference.
 We expect you to nudge people to move the conversation to GitHub if it's relevant.